lizmat/raku-all-modules/teodozjan/lacuna-cookbuk/README.md

 Script helps https://us1.lacunaexpanse.com players doing boring tasks like moving glyphs to one place that can make plans from them or searching where excess fighters can be put.
 The intention was putting perl6 into life.

-All planets must have Trade Ministry, Intelligence Ministry and Archaeology Ministry.
-All space stations must have Parliament.

 Compilation:

     $ panda install LacunaCookbuk